330. Informed Consent - Greater than Minimal Risk Research

 The IRB will not approve a consent form unless it includes the DHHS basic elements, appropriate additional elements, and (for clinical investigations) FDA additions to DHHS required elements.

-The investigator must ensure that the subject or legally authorized representative has adequate opportunity to read the form.
+The investigator must ensure that the participant or legally authorized representative has adequate opportunity to read the form.
 Alternatively, the investigator may read the form to the participant or her/his representative before it is signed.

 The University IRB requires that both the person giving consent and the person obtaining consent sign and date the consent form.
-The dates of the signatures on the consent document permits verification that consent was obtained before the subject began participation in the study.
+The dates of the signatures on the consent document permits verification that consent was obtained before the participant began participation in the study.

 Researchers must give a copy of the consent document to each participant.
 Regulations do not require participants be given a signed copy but a photocopy with signatures is preferred.